Anthidium manicatum: Nesting

 Being a member of the Anthidiini tribe of megachilid bees, A. manicatum engages in highly elaborate nesting behavior.
-These bees construct their nests in pre-existing cavities, using the trichomes of wooly plants.
+These bees construct their nests in pre-existing cavities, using the trichomes of wooly plants such as lamb's ears (Stachys byzantina).
 Females of A. manicatum use their mandibles, which are sharply toothed, to remove trichomes from the stems and leaves of various plants.
 They then roll up the trichomes into a ball and bring them to a pre-existing cavity.
 Inside the cavity, the bees fashion the trichome ball into cells, where they deposit an egg and a provisioning mass consisting of nectar and pollen.
 The female creates several cells in a cavity.
 Once finished, she seals the entrance to the cavity with a terminal plug, which consists of inorganic and organic materials that she brings to the nest.

-Females collect "down" from such plants as lamb's ears (Stachys byzantina).
-They scrape the hairs from the leaves and carry them back to their nests bundled beneath their bodies.
-There, the bundle is used as a lining for their nest cavities.

 Females tend to build their nests at high locations.
 This may be to minimize the nest's exposure to parasites and predators.
 This may also be to avoid nest usurpation by other females of A. manicatum.